9. Duration of directed surveillance authorisations and reviews

 and submitted to the authorising officer for authorisation of the cancellation.
 No JP’s involvement is required for cancellation.
 When cancelling an authorisation, the authorising officer should:

-- record the date and times (if at all) that surveillance took place and the order to cease the activity was made
+- record the date and times (if at all) that surveillance took place and when the order to cease the activity was made

 - the reason for cancellation